johnidm/yt-lb-audio/README.md

 ### Testing the tool :rocket:

-If you would like to test the scripts, just running the commands below.
+If you would like to quickly test the scripts, just run the commands below:

 ```
 ./download.sh pt